 - Increase the availability and absorption of nutrients when combined in g. a salad dressing (1).

-- Help reduce salt intake by adding flavour to meals rather than needing to add extra salt.
-We all love less salt because less salt means less risk of hypertension and chronic kidney disease (yay!).
+- Help reduce salt intake by adding flavour to meals rather than needing to add extra salt, which is beneficial as less salt means less risk of hypertension and chronic kidney disease.

-Everyone has their favourite herbs, and those they avoid like the plague (coriander for example), so here are the ones we love the most and why:
+Everyone has their favourite herbs, and those they avoid like the plague (looking at you- coriander), so here are the ones we love the most and why!

-Often used in Mediterranean dishes, basil in addition to other herbs may explain some of the protective effects of the diet against heart disease and cancer (8).
+Often used in Mediterranean dishes and a staple in our pasta sauces, basil in addition to other herbs may explain some of the protective effects of the diet against heart disease and cancer (8).
 It has also been shown to have anti-microbial and anti-inflammatory properties through its high concentration of essential oils and phytochemicals throughout the leaves, stem, flower and seeds (9).

-Also known as Cilantro or Chinese Parsley, you either love it or hate it, and studies even suggest it may be related to a gene that controls our sense of taste and reaction to pungent chemicals (2-4), in other words, you might be genetically predisposed to hate it.
+Also known as Cilantro or Chinese Parsley, you either love it or hate it, but we can't go without adding this flavoursome herb to our favourite Mexican meals!
+Studies even suggest it may be related to a gene that controls our sense of taste and reaction to pungent chemicals (2-4), in other words, you might be genetically predisposed to hate it.
 Nevertheless, coriander once traditionally used to relieve nausea, indigestion, gas, and bloating has also been shown to prevent oxidative damage (5), display antimicrobial properties (6) and have neurological benefits (7).

-Anyone else notice that when you buy a bunch of herbs for a recipe, you use about ¼ & then don’t know what to do with the rest?
-Ok… good, it’s not just us.
-At $2-$3 a bunch, you don’t want to throw them out, so instead add them to more of your cooking OR freeze them!
+If you haven't gotten around to using your herbs in time, you can freeze them!
 Yep, that’s right, all herbs can be frozen.
-Give them a rough chop, put them, in an icecube tray then add in a little water before popping them in the freezer.
+Give them a rough chop, put them in an ice cube tray then add in a little water before popping them in the freezer.
 Then just use them as you need.

 Alternatively, you can dry your own, simply hang the bunch upside down in a warm area then transfer to an airtight container.